WHO WE ARE

 Derby Reach Brae Island Parks Association (DRBIPA) is a nonprofit society providing the community with opportunities to preserve, protect and enhance the natural environment of Derby Reach and Brae Island Regional Parks in Fort Langley, BC through education events, community involvement, and land preservation opportunities.

 The DRBIPA Board of Directors and Park Ambassador team are a group of individuals who love the parks.
 We come from all walks of life and have different interests within the parks, but we all share a desire to ensure these green spaces endure for generations to come.
-Join us for fun annual events like the Bedford Channel Paddle or Heritage Apple Day and many other educational and recreational activities like guided nature walks and planting events.
+Join us for fun annual events like the Bedford Channel Paddle or Heritage Apple Day, and other community activities such as guided nature walks, native vegetation planting, and invasive species removal events.